 A motion-activated sprinkler can also be effective for the same reason giving your 4 year old a Super Soaker was a bad idea.

 A final ploy is to use sounds, either of natural predators or ultrasonic repellent systems.
 These can have some decent effect, although predator sounds will eventually fail if they’re too regular.
-Likewise, while ultrasonic sounds can annoy crows and send them flying, they can also drive your cat or dog bonkers, so use them with caution.
+Ultrasonic sounds can annoy crows and send them flying.
+Just be warned, can also drive your cat or dog bonkers, so use them with caution.

 The Final Take